Time

 Heon had worn his hair long and over his eyes in order to hide from the world.
 In Heon's body, Deuk immediately gets a haircut.
 It's truly shocking what a difference a hairdo makes.
 Like a coat of paint, a change in hairstyle is an instant makeover.
 His classmates don't even recognize him.
 Deuk-Heon is a middle-aged man in a kid's body, but he is very much a middle-aged man.
 He's constantly told he sounds like an old fogey.
 He also takes responsibility, as an adult, for what goes wrong and encourages the kids to be their best and do their best.
 It's played for laughs and warmth.

 “Why do you try so hard?”
 “If we don't do anything, bad people will continue to get the upper hand, and everything will just get worse.
 That's how the world works.”
 The only thing Deuk Pal is afraid of is exams and teachers, whether he's in Heon's body or not.
-He feels for Jae and wants to clean up the mess that is Jae's life.
-Deuk-Heon has to deal with bullies, gangs, his dad's assistant (perhaps the most gangster character in the show), teachers, friend's parents, and his own sick mother.
-He doesn't have to deal with dad.
+He feels for Jae and wants to clean up the mess that is Jae's life, but Deuk-Heon isnalready balancing bullies, gangs, his dad's assistant (perhaps the most gangster character in the show), teachers, friends’ parents, and his own sick mother.
+One thing he doesn't have to deal with is dad.
 Daddy's always been absent.

 Can people change?
 Deuk thinks so, as long as they decide to.
 “Even if you give up on me, dad, I will never give up on you.
 I'm going to grow up to be an adult who is respectable, confident, and upright.
 So you just watch me.”
 Kyung finally stands up to his father.
 People can change once they face truth.
-Once truth hits you it's hard to continue to live in lies.
+Once truth hits an individual, it's hard to continue to live in lies.
 Sadly, truth doesn't even brush by most people.
-Most people exist in lies.
+Most people exist in lies all of their waking hours.
 The first and biggest lie is telling ourselves we're doing pretty good.
 All of us need more improvement than we could accomplish in a lifetime, and it seems that none of us are humble enough.

 It does lose steam and get goofier in the 2nd half.
 The villain is Heon's father's aid.
 She's much worse than the good-at-heart gangsters.
 It's alittle much, but not so far out of line.
 The show opted for simplicity not complexity.
 It is on the teen level, and for that level, it's good.